domschrei/kissat/README.md

-Testing some new functions of Kissat inside Mallob.
+Testing some new parallelizations of Kissat inside Mallob.

 <hr/>